da111003/To-Do-List/README.md

 ## Usage

-Feel free to use this portfolio as a source of inspiration for your own projects, or as a reference to learn about front-end development techniques and best practices.
+Feel free to use this project as a source of inspiration for your own projects, or as a reference to learn about front-end development techniques and best practices.
 If you'd like to collaborate or have any feedback, please don't hesitate to get in touch.

 ## License